Data Dashboard

 The Child Development Associate (CDA) credential represents a key milestone in advancing professional qualifications among early childhood educators.
 The “+” category includes educators with associate, bachelor’s, master’s, or higher degrees in early childhood or related fields.

-The chart illustrates the progress and goals for increasing the number of early childhood professionals holding CDA (Child Development Associate) credentials or higher with active TECPDS accounts from 2024 through 2027.
-In 2024, 305 professionals held CDA credentials, exceeding the initial goal of 200 and establishing a strong foundation for advanced credentialing.
-By 2025, current data shows 337 CDA professionals, slightly below the target of 400 but demonstrating continued growth in workforce qualifications.
-The set goals project steady advancement, targeting 450 credentialed professionals by 2026 and 500 by 2027.
-The yellow line represents actual results achieved so far, while the blue dashed line indicates the set goals for each year, highlighting the community’s dedication to elevating professional standards in early childhood education.
+The chart shows progress and goals for increasing the number of early childhood professionals holding CDA+ (Child Development Associate or higher) credentials with active TECPDS (Texas Early Childhood Professional Development System) accounts from 2024 to 2027.
+In 2024, 305 professionals held CDA+ credentials, exceeding the initial goal of 200 and establishing a strong foundation for advanced credentialing.
+By the end of 2025, 242 professionals held CDA+ credentials, falling below the 2025 target of 400.
+It is important to note that TECPDS recently completed a large-scale system deduplication.
+While this may result in lower reported numbers, it reflects a more accurate and reliable dataset, providing a clearer understanding of the true cohort and allowing progress to be tracked with greater confidence.
+Future targets aim for 450 credentialed professionals by 2026 and 500 by 2027.
+The yellow line represents actual results achieved so far, while the blue dashed line indicates the annual goals, highlighting the community’s dedication to elevating professional standards in early childhood education.

 Results